bramkn/n8n-nodes-renamekeys-advanced/README.md

 ## Usage

 The node works the same as the default renamekeys node.
-The added boolean works the same as the boolean in the SET node.
+The added boolean named "Keep Only Renamed" works the same as the boolean in the SET node.

-It will make it easier to pick and choose fields you want to keep in your workflow.
+The Template that can be added is used for setting the Keys you want renamed.
+All different options to set keys work still at the same time.
+There is an order to it, as keys can be renamed by further functionality.
+1. Template
+2. Normal
+3. Regex